stephnitis/reading-notes/code401/DSA.md

 - A graph consists of a finite set of vertices or nodes and a set of edges connecting these vertices.
 - The order of a graph is the number of vertices in the graph.
 The size of a graph is the number of edges in the graph.
 - Two nodes are said to be adjacent if they are connected to each other by the same edge.
+- Used to represent social media networks.
+Each user is a vertex, and when users connect they create an edge.
+- Used to represent web pages and links by search engines.
+Web pages on the internet are linked to each other by hyperlinks.
+Each page is a vertex and the hyperlink between two pages is an edge.
+Used for Page Ranking in Google.
+- Used to represent locations and routes in GPS.
+Locations are vertices and the routes connecting locations are edges.
+Used to calculate the shortest route between two locations.

 #### Directed Graphs